-Christie has had more than 30 years as a livestock specialist.
-She first arrived in Kenya in 1979 as an agricultural student working in Kenya’s remote regions.
-She returned to Kenya a year later to prepare her doctoral research, this time living with the Maasai people.
-In 1988, after a few years in South-East Asia, she returned to Africa - this time to Ethiopia - where she launched a number of Farm Africa’s programs.
-Christie rose to become Farm Africa’s Chief Executive Officer in 1999: over the eleven years that followed, she redefined the organizations strategic direction, by transforming it from a small informal group to a major professional development organization.
-She left the position to found Sidai, and was selected as an Ashoka Fellow in 2011.
+Christie Peacock has nearly 40 years experience of agricultural research and development in Africa.
+She first arrived in Kenya in 1979 as an agricultural student working in Kenya's remote northern regions.
+She returned a year later to carry out her doctoral research, this time living with the Maasai people.
+In 1988, after a few years in South-East Asia, she returned to Africa, in Ethiopia, where she launched a number of Farm Africa's programs.
+Christie rose to become Farm Africa's Chief Executive Officer in 1999: over the eleven years that followed, she redefined the organizations strategic direction, grew income four-fold and transformed it to become a major professional development organization.
+She left the position to found Sidai Africa Ltd in 2011.
+She was awarded an Honorary Doctorate from the University of Reading, UK and received the award of Commander of the Order of the British Empire in 2014.